-Research and Teaching Librarians are here to support UNE students and help them develop the critical information literacy skills needed to select and evaluate sources for academic research – it is our highest priority!
+Research and Teaching Librarians support all UNE students and help them develop the lifelong critical information literacy skills needed to select and evaluate sources for academic research.

 Our goal is that all UNE graduates achieve our outcomes for information literacy.

 Information literacy instruction strengthens general education outcomes and boosts student learning.
 Students benefit from library instruction in their coursework as well as the introduction of subject-specific information resources that will help them succeed in their studies.

 We will work with you to design instruction that meets the needs of your specific course or assignment, or provides a generalized introduction to library research and our physical and digital spaces and resources.

 - In small groups

 - In our Biddeford campus library instruction lab

 Instruction can be one-time or structured to support your course throughout the semester.
 Going away?
 We can substitute for your class.

 Our Instruction Offerings